Here are some Frequently Asked Questions (FAQ) and answers that may be of interest to you.

 Q. Is the cost of naturopathic medicine covered by the BC provincial health care plan (MSP)?

 A. No, the costs for Naturopathic medical services are not covered by BC Medical Services Plan (MSP); however, most extended medical plans provide coverage for both visit and laboratory testing fees.
+If you have an extended medical insurance policy, and are unsure of your coverage, we suggest you contact your insurance company and ask them to explain your exact policy limits and details regarding reimbursement for naturopathic medical services.

 Note: In special circumstances, patients who receive Premium Assistance from the BC Ministry of Health for their Medical Services Plan (MSP) benefits are eligible for a small reimbursement directly from MSP for each of their naturopathic visits up to a combined maximum of ten visits per calendar year.
 There are some restrictions, so if you are unsure of your status or eligibility, please ask our receptionist for details or visit the link to BC Ministry of Health Supplementary Health Care Benefits.